Master of Fine Arts in Creative and Professional Writing (MFA)

 - a Statement of Purpose addressing your writing interests, reading influences, and career-related goals (approx. 750-1000 words); send an electronic copy to email@example.com and to firstname.lastname@example.org; please send the Statement of Purpose in a separate email from your ten-page Writing Sample (see below), and include your full name and student ID#.

-- Ten-page writing sample in the genre you intend to pursue.
-An electronic copy should be sent to both Graduate Admissions at firstname.lastname@example.org and email@example.com.
+- A ten-page writing sample in the genre you intend to pursue.
+An electronic copy should be sent to both Graduate Admissions at email@example.com and firstname.lastname@example.org.
 Electronic submission must include your full name and student ID#.

 The 41-credit combined studio/research MFA program of 41 credits encompasses four major components: